This is a summary of our investigation into institutional reforms

 Recall the intermediate objectives around existential risks.
 We have already seen that we need improved knowledge around the long-term and existential risk in order to address the epistemic determinants of political short-termism.
 We need improved learning and understanding around existential risks and to integrate this knowledge into key institutions through credible, effective communication, in order to shape the proactive institutions described in IO1.

 Enabling strong preparation and resilience as described in IO2 and IO3 will require subject-specific knowledge, capability and expertise.
 These considerations suggest that the following short-term objectives (STOs) could be useful targets on the way to achieving IO1-3:

 - STO1.
 Improved learning and understanding around long-term governance existential risks.

 - STO2.
 Credibly spreading learnings and understanding around long-term governance and existential risks.

 - STO3.
 Improving and integrating long-term governance and knowledge and expertise about existential risks within important governance organizations

 Protecting and advancing the interests of all

 Recall the intermediate objectives (IO4 and IO5) around protecting and advancing the interests of all.
 The short-term objectives STO1-3 will contribute to these objectives to the extent that they reduce political short-termism and to the extent that such reductions in political short-termism protect and advance the interests of all.
 However, STO1-3 will likely be insufficient to achieve IO4-5: many of the motivational and institutional determinants of political short-termism remain.
 We suggested that addressing these will require stronger institutional incentives for policy makers to take the long-term into account and that a particularly promising objective in this vein was the political inclusion of future generations.
-As result, we suggest the following short-term objectives:
+As a result, we suggest the following short-term objectives: